Mookie Betts: 2020 season: Trade, extension, and second World Series win

-Betts finished the 2020 season hitting .292/.366/.562 with 47 runs (4th in the NL), 16 home runs (3rd), 39 RBIs, a .928 OPS, and 10 stolen bases.
-On his way to his second World Series over a three-season span, Betts made three straight series saving defensive gems in elimination games for the Dodgers in the NLCS against the Atlanta Braves.
+Betts finished the season hitting .292/.366/.562 with 47 runs (fourth in the NL), 16 home runs (third), 39 RBIs, a .928 OPS, and 10 stolen bases.
+On his way to his second World Series title in three years, Betts made three straight series-saving defensive gems in elimination games for the Dodgers in the National League Championship Series (NLCS) against the Atlanta Braves.
 In the World Series clincher, Betts scored twice and hit a home run.
-Betts also homered in Game 5 of the '18 World Series, when the Red Sox went on to clinch.
-He became the ninth player to homer in multiple World Series clinchers, and just the second to do it with different teams – joining Reggie Jackson.
-His eight doubles in the postseason tied a major league record for most doubles in a single postseason.
-After the season, Betts was awarded his fifth consecutive Gold Glove (first in the National League) and his fourth Silver Slugger.
-He finished second in NL MVP voting behind Freddie Freeman of the Atlanta Braves.
+Betts also homered in Game 5 of the 2018 World Series, when the Red Sox went on to clinch.
+He became the ninth player to homer in multiple World Series-clinching games, and just the second to do it with different teams, following Reggie Jackson.
+His eight doubles in the postseason tied a major league record for most doubles in one postseason.

+Betts won his fifth consecutive Gold Glove and his fourth Silver Slugger, both his first such National League (NL) awards.
+He finished second in NL MVP voting behind Atlanta's Freddie Freeman.